 What should agency workers do if they are not being treated fairly?

-Once you have completed 12 weeks on your assignment, you are fully entitled to ask your recruitment agency how they have determined your pay and working conditions – to ensure they’ve been fair in the approach.
-If your agency does not reply within 28 days, you are entitled to take your concerns directly to your end hirer.
+Once you have completed 12 weeks on your assignment, you are entitled to ask your recruitment agency how your pay and working conditions have been determined.